-We value the relationship and partnership we have with families, and look forward to speaking and working with you in the months ahead.
+We value the relationship and partnership we have with families and look-forward to connecting and working with you throughout the school year.
 Please do not hesitate to contact the school if you have any questions.
 We welcome the opportunity to connect with you.